ingka-group/nutanix-exporter/README.md

 ### Metrics Configuration

+Metrics are collected from the Prism Element v2.0 APIs.
+Currently, the exporter supports the following endpoints:

+- Clusters
+- Hosts
+- VMs
+- Storage Containers

+The response from the API contains a list of entities, each with a set of key-value pairs.
+The exporter will flatten these key-value pairs and expose them as Prometheus metrics.

 `/config` contains a YAML configuration file for each exporter.
 This is where the metrics to be collected are defined.
-Any value in the API response can be collected; the exporter will walk the JSON response and collect values matching the metric keys defined in the configuration file.
+Any value in the API response can be collected; however, the exporter will only collect metrics that are defined in the configuration file.

 Each entry must have the following fields: